 You can also file a petition for a PPO in circuit court or family court, even if you don't have a pending case against the abuser.

 Domestic violence is only one factor that the court will consider in making a custody determination in Michigan.
-This is true even if your children were not victims and even if your children didn't see the violence.
-Because domestic violence is only one factor for consideration, an abusive spouse may be granted some parenting time (also called "visitation") and even sometimes custody.
+As a result, an abusive spouse may be granted some parenting time (also called "visitation") and even sometimes custody.

 Michigan law assumes that it is in the best interests of your child to have a close relationship with both parents.
-In fact, most children of parents in abusive relationships still have a close bond with the abusive parent.
 Therefore, even if you are awarded custody of your child, your child's other parent will usually still be granted parenting time with the child.
-In extreme cases, where you can prove that your child's physical, mental or emotional health would be in danger if parenting time were granted, then parenting time may be refused or limited.
-For the full text of the statute governing parenting time, see MCLA 722.27a.
+In extreme cases, when you can prove that your child's physical, mental, or emotional health would be in danger if parenting time were granted, the judge may refuse or limit the abuser's parenting time.
+(Mich.
+Comp.
+Laws § 722.27a).

 If you're not concerned about the other parent being violent towards the child, but you're concerned about your own safety while exchanging the child, the judge might order that exchanges take place at a police precinct or at a supervised exchange center, if one is available in your community.
 However, these options are usually only temporary and the other parent may eventually be granted unsupervised parenting with the child, except in extraordinary circumstances.